eosnetworkfoundation/engineering/tooling/computer-setup.md

     # force the user to reset their password on next login
     sudo chage -d 0 username
     ```
+    - ⚠️ **Warning** ⚠️
+      DO NOT use the password you set here beyond logging in to the new user account for the first time (step 4 below)!
+The `perl` `crypt()` command uses [DES](https://en.wikipedia.org/wiki/Data_Encryption_Standard) to hash your password, a _50 year old_ algorithm [broken in 1998 by the Electronic Frontier Foundation](https://en.wikipedia.org/wiki/EFF_DES_cracker).
+It would be trivial for anyone who legitimately or illegitimately gains access to any account on your computer to obtain this password.
+The time, expense, and difficulty to break this is essentially zero.
+When you log into the new user account for the first time and change your password, Linux will use a secure, modern algorithm to protect it.
+For example, Linux Mint uses SHA-512 designed by the NSA, ratified by NIST, and which has no known practical attacks.
 1. Give the new user sudo permissions.
 This step is **_optional_**, but engineers will likely need this.
 You may consider doing this _after_ logging in for the first time and chaging your password.
     ```bash
     sudo usermod -a -G sudo $username